Introduction

 Future Prospects

-Looking ahead, blockchain in healthcare could revolutionise areas like clinical research, drug supply chain, and fraud prevention.
-By offering a transparent and secure framework for data storage and sharing, blockchain holds the promise of reducing inefficiencies, costs, and fraud, while enhancing patient care and trust.
+Looking ahead, blockchain in healthcare could revolutionise areas like clinical research, drug supply chains, and fraud prevention.
+By offering a transparent and secure framework for data storage and sharing, blockchain holds the promise of reducing inefficiencies, costs, and fraud, whilst enhancing patient care and trust.

 Conclusion

 Blockchain technology, with its inherent capabilities for security, transparency, and decentralisation, holds immense promise for the healthcare sector.
-By effectively securing patient records using distributed ledgers, healthcare providers can build a more efficient and secure digital ecosystem that benefits all stakeholders.
+By effectively securing patient records using distributed ledgers, automating consent and compliance through smart contracts, and providing verifiable provenance for pharmaceuticals, healthcare organisations can build a more efficient, trustworthy, and patient-centric digital ecosystem.